Antlion931/ObsidianNotes/Linux console/hashcat.md

 - `-i` is connected to attack mode and pattern.
 It will iteratively take more and more characters from pattern.
 Firstly trying first letter, then first two, and so on.
 - `simple.hash` is a path to file containing a hash to break.
 - ``-1 `?d?l` `` let's you define custom character's to use in pattern.
 This character can be either digit or small letter.
 I could write just all possible characters, but hashcat have a few defined character ranges. `?d` consist of all digits while `?l` means all small letters in English alphabet.
 There are more of them, and you can define up to 4 custom characters.
 - `` `?1?1?1?1?1?1?1?1` `` is a pattern for password which uses our custom character.
-With our `-i`, [[Hashcat]] will try to brute force that hash with every password made of out small letters and digits with length of 1, 2, ..., 8.
+With our `-i`, [[hashcat]] will try to brute force that hash with every password made of out small letters and digits with length of 1, 2, ..., 8.
-- `--potfile-disable`, means to turn of potfile, and a potfile is a file where [[Hashcat]] stores broken hashes.
+- `--potfile-disable`, means to turn of potfile, and a potfile is a file where [[hashcat]] stores broken hashes.
 So results are automatically saved, and checked before trying to do more work.